Core-periphery structure in networks: a statistical exposition: Computation

 \section{Computation}

-As computing has become faster and more accessible, the modern statistician now has access to massive amounts of data.
-For example, online social networks can have thousands \cite{rozemberczki2019}, millions \citep{backstrom2006} or even billions \citep{yang2015} of nodes and edges.
-Since the total possible number of core-periphery assignments increases exponentially with $n$, if CP methods are going to be relevant in our data science age, they must be scalable to huge data sets.
-This is an important problem because even the authors of the well known UCINET package \citep{borgatti2002} (which includes the \cite{BORGATTI2000} method) state that the methods are only fast enough for networks with 5000 nodes or less.
-This section discusses different computational techniques, broadly, and those for big data, specifically.
+Due to improved data collection mechanisms, the modern statistician now has access to massive amounts of data.
+For example, online social networks can have thousands \cite{rozemberczki2019}, millions \cite{backstrom2006} or even billions \cite{yang2015} of nodes and edges.
+Since the total possible number of core-periphery assignments increases exponentially with $n$, the number of nodes, if CP methods are to be relevant in our data science age, they must be computationally scalable.
+This is an important problem because even the authors of the well known UCINET package \cite{borgatti2002} (which includes the Borgatti and Everett \cite{BORGATTI2000} method) state that the computational routines are only fast enough for networks with 5000 nodes or less.
+This section discusses different computational techniques, including those for big data.